 Started a reading challenge project mid-spring.
-The goal: read 100 books by the end of summer fall.
+The goal: read 100 books by summer in a year.
 I’m inching along, albeit at a slower pace than I’d like.
 Figured posting the list on my blog would hold me accountable–also, I get to share cool books!

 So here’s a list of books I’ve reading; I plan to update every 10 books or so.
 If you have any book recommendations, I’d love to hear them! 🙂